Chuba-Oraka/kubeflow/content/sagemaker_dist_training/monitoring_results.md

 ### Monitoring training progress using tensorboard

-The ***cifar10-sagemaker-distributed.ipynb*** notebook will automatically start a tensorboard server for you when your run the following cell.

-Tensorboard is running locally on your SageMaker Notebook instance, but reading the events from the Amazon S3 bucket we used to save the events.

 From your terminal, run the following command to start Tensorboard
 ```bash
 S3_REGION=us-west-2 tensorboard --logdir s3://${S3_BUCKET}/tensorboard_logs/ # <== MAKE SURE YOU INCLUDE THE TRAILING `/`
 ```

+**Note**: While Tensorboard is running locally on your SageMaker Notebook instance, it is reading the training logs from Amazon S3.

 Navigate to **`https://workshop.notebook.us-west-2.sagemaker.aws/proxy/6006/`**